Big Horn Remodeling

 What a Summerlin Remodel Actually Costs

 Summerlin remodel pricing runs higher than the Las Vegas Valley average because of the housing-stock value, the finish expectations, and the HOA submittal overhead.
-Here are honest 2026 ranges based on permitted Big Horn projects, not internet averages.
+Pricing below reflects permitted Big Horn projects across Summerlin's villages - The Trails to Reverence, Sun City to Siena, The Ridges to Stonebridge - not the generic national averages other sites publish.
 These assume a permitted scope, mid-range finishes, and standard layout.
 Custom finish selections, layout changes, or structural modifications push higher.

 • Project Type